UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/try-catch.md

 > - In which function does the error occur?
 > - In both cases, after the error, where does execution resume

-Let's now review the top-level code, where `f1` was invoked
+Let's now review the top-level code in `Program.cs`, where `f1` was invoked:

 ```C#
 try